yashkhandelwal123/Vendor-Management-System/README.md

 # Setup Instructions

-- Clone the repository using git clone <repository-url>
+- Clone the repository using git clone.

-- Install dependencies using npm install or yarn install
+- Install dependencies using npm install or yarn install.

-- Start the application using npm run start or yarn start
+- Start the application using npm run start or yarn start.

-- Use a tool Postman to test the API endpoints
+- Use a tool Postman to test the API endpoints.